 INTERMEDIATE PORTFOLIO: Is a subset of the Investment Pool consisting of approved investments with a target duration of one (1) year.
-The benchmark for the portfolio is the One-year CMT Index.
+The benchmark for the portfolio is the One-year Constant Maturity Treasury (CMT) Index.

 LOCAL AGENCY INVESTMENT FUND (LAIF): The State of California created the Local Agency Investment Fund as an alternative investment for local agencies.
-The current restrictions are a maximum of \$50 million per account and ten transactions per month.
+The current restrictions are a maximum of \$50-\$65 million per account and ten-fifteen transactions per account per month.
 The funds are protected under Section 16429.3 of the State of California Government Code and cannot be attached or seized by the State.